eclipsevortex/SubVortex.AutoUpgrader/README.md

   Set to `true` if you want the Auto Upgrader to apply both releases and pre-releases.
 Default is `false`.

 - **SUBVORTEX_EXECUTION_METHOD**:
-  Defines how the neuron and its componentswill be installed by the Auto Upgrader.
+  Defines how the neuron and its components will be installed by the Auto Upgrader.
 Options are `process`, `service`, or `container`.
 Default is `service`.

 - **SUBVORTEX_PRERELEASE_TYPE**:
   Specifies a single prerelease identifier you want to be notified about.
 Options are `alpha` (**use ONLY in DEVNET**) or `rc` (**use ONLY in TESTNET**).
 Remove this variable to receive notifications from `latest` (**use in MAINNET**) prerelease types.
 Default is an empty string, which disables prerelease notifications.